Franck-T/gmail_classifier/README.md

 Before running either the Python or TypeScript code, you must set up a Google Cloud project and enable the Gmail API:

 1. **Create a Google Cloud project** and enable the Gmail API via the [Google Cloud Console](https://console.cloud.google.com/).
-Follow the "Enable the API" and "Configure OAuth consent" sections in Google’s Python quickstart【197099469592622†L417-L456】.
+Follow the "Enable the API" and "Configure OAuth consent" sections in Google’s Python quickstart.
 Be sure to add `https://www.googleapis.com/auth/gmail.readonly` to the list of OAuth scopes.
 2. **Download your OAuth credentials**: create OAuth client credentials (type “Desktop application”) and download the `credentials.json` file.
 3. **Place `credentials.json` into both the `python/` and `ts/` directories**.
-The first time you run the code, the application will prompt you to authorize access and will store an access token (`token.json`) for subsequent runs【197099469592622†L441-L459】.
+The first time you run the code, the application will prompt you to authorize access and will store an access token (`token.json`) for subsequent runs.

 ## Running the Python script